Attaching Devices Guide

 Comparison between modem and ethernet connectors

 These two connectors are quite similar, so this picture shows how the ethernet connector is slightly wider.
-In fact, the phone connector will physically fit into the ethernet socket, but you shouldn’t ever plug it in!
+In fact, the phone connector will physically fit into the ethernet socket, but you shouldn’t plug it in.

 Socket